 - 1. PAGE NUMBERING: This is for paperwork filing purposes.
 Number front and back of all double-sided forms (if used), and backs with comments on them.
-The pages are numbered by permit sample, with forms in order as they are listed in the Table of Contents. - 2.
-YEAR: 2013 is pre-printed in this field. - 3.
-MONTH: Record the month (MM) when the permit sample ended. - 4.
-PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three character Permit Sample Number that consecutively numbers your permit samples for this year (example: G01001).
-If a secondary observer continues this permit sample upon the departure of the primary (original) observer assigned to this permit sample, the second observer will add his or her unique three character Observer Identifier to the end of the Permit Sample ID number. (i.e. G01001G07) - 5.
-HAUL NUMBER: Assign a sequential haul number to each haul observed during this permit sample.
-Record a new haul number each time gear is hauled and observed for the permit sampled.
-Any time the net is pulled from the water, this is considered a haul (NOTE: the fisherman may have a different definition of a haul to the one described here.
-Please follow the AMMOP definition for the purposes of filling out your paperwork).
-If a net is "run" but not "pulled" out of the water, it is not considered a haul.
+The pages are numbered by permit sample, with forms in order as they are listed in the Table of Contents.

+- 2. YEAR: 2012 is pre-printed in this field.

+- 3. MONTH: Record the month (MM) when the trip ended.

+- 4. PERMIT SAMPLE IDENTIFICATION NUMBER: Record your unique three character Observer Identifier combined with the three character Permit Sample Number consecutively numbering your permit samples for this year (example: G01001).
+If a secondary observer continues this permit sample upon the departure of the primary (original) observer assigned to this permit sample, the second observer will add his or her unique three character Observer Identifier to the end of the Permit Sample ID number.

+- 5. HAUL NUMBER: Assign a sequential haul number to each haul observed during this permit sample.
+Record the haul number each time gear is hauled and observed on this trip.
+To be considered a haul, a net must be pulled from the water with the intention of picking fish.
+Ask the fisherman if in doubt.
+If a net is "run" but not "pulled" with the intention to pick fish, it is not considered a haul.
 If the net is "pulled" with the intention of picking fish and no fish are found, it is still considered a haul.

-"Net cleaning" events as described above are considered hauls and a Haul Form will be filled out in these instances.
+- 6. NET IDENTIFICATION NUMBER: Record the net number observed for this haul as uniquely identified on the Gear Characteristics Form.

+- 7. MARINE ZONE: Record the code that best describes the area where the fishing occurs, using Marine Zone Codes:

+- 1 = Open water

+- 2 = Inside large bay

+- 3 = Inside sheltered bay or inlet

+- 4 = River

+- 5 = Channel or canal

+- 6 = River mouth/estuary

+- 7 = River mouth/open water

+- 8 = Creek or waterfall

+- 9 = Other (record in comments)